 Location: 028 & 028B Vanier College

-Habitat Friends @ YorkU is a student chapter of Habitat for Humanity GTA (Habitat GTA).
+Habitat Friends at YorkU is a student chapter of Habitat for Humanity GTA (Habitat GTA).
 Habitat GTA is a non-profit housing organization that mobilizes volunteers and community partners to provide affordable housing and promote home-ownership.
 We believe that access to safe, decent and affordable housing is a basic human right.
-Through a hand up, not a hand out, Habitat offers a sustainable and long-term solution for the GTA that breaks the cycle of poverty one family at a time.=
+Through a hand up, not a hand out, Habitat offers a sustainable and long-term solution for the GTA that breaks the cycle of poverty one family at a time.

 Location: 028 Vanier College

-The Humanities Student Association (HSA) is a student run associated for the benefit of all students at York.
+The Humanities Student Association (HSA) is a student-run association for the benefit of all students at York.
 Anyone with an interest in the humanities, or who just needs help with a general education course, can join!
 We aim to provide an inclusive environment in which those involved in the humanities can seek support, guidance, and interact with various parts of the York community and assist those in humanities related studies whether it be their major, minor, general education credit, or elective.
 Furthermore, we plan to facilitate engagement, collaboration, and inter-student support between those in the humanities’ field and to unite students in related studies socially and academically.

 Location: 101F Vanier College